lupyuen/lupyuen.github.io/src/tftp2.md

 (Our Modified TFTP Server is slower because of the 1 millisecond delay between packets.
 And we sent every packet twice)

-_So this TFTP Timeout seems specific to Star64 U-Boot?_
+_So this TFTP Timeout seems specific to JH7110 U-Boot?_

 Yeah.
-So maybe U-Boot Bootloader on Star64 JH7110 is too slow to catch all the Incoming UDP Packets?
+Maybe U-Boot Bootloader on Star64 JH7110 missed some Incoming UDP Packets?

 # What's Next